PatrickLang/ogfg.link/README.md

-Steps to deploy
+Setup

-`draft init` if you haven't done it already
+- `draft init` if you haven't done it already
+- `draft config set registry _.azurecr.io`
+- Make sure the right kubernetes context is configured

+Steps to deploy to test

 `draft up` - will deploy to default namespace, no external IP `draft connect` - proxy to it

+Steps to deploy to live

-Not working yet - creates svc but not responding :( `draft up -e live` - will deploy to `live` namespace, external IP
+`draft up -e live` - will deploy to `live` namespace, external IP

 TODO